Being Dad has nothing to do with fathering a child.

 Discerning Being a Dad

-I say that being a Man does not automatically qualify one to be a Husband, and being a Husband is the prerequisite for being a Dad.
+Being a Man does not automatically qualify one to be a Husband, but being a Husband is the non-negotiable prerequisite for being a Dad.
 A Man cannot be a Dad without being a Husband.
 And if one is going to be a Husband, he must be willing to be a Dad – the basics for that continuing discernment are presented here.

 God has provided for a way for the Family to grow.
-In fact, the Family is the only way for Societies and Cultures and even the Kingdom of God to grow.
-Sometimes, unfortunately, Societies and Cultures grow without the benefit of a Family because men do not behave as Men or Husbands, and go straight to being fathers.
-This in turn makes it hard for the Kingdom of God to grow, because those who are building the Kingdom have to reach, teach, rescue and reclaim those born into societies and cultures that have not been born into Families.
+In fact, the Family is the only way for Societies and Cultures to evolve, and for the Kingdom of God to increase in population.
+Sometimes, unfortunately, Societies and Cultures evolve without the benefit of a Family because men do not behave as Men or Husbands, and go straight to being concupiscent slaves as fathers.
+This in turn makes it hard for the Kingdom of God to populate, because those who are “building the Kingdom” have to reach, teach, rescue and reclaim those born into families, societies and cultures that have not been born into Families.

 A Man becomes a Husband and then becomes a Dad.
 There is no other way to create Families than for him to first BE a Man of God, then BE a Husband to his Wife and a Dad for his children.
 In that order.